mahithagarikipati/NetflixRecommenderSystem/index.md

 Any of these user id's can be selected inorder to get recommendations based on other users ratings.

+### Algorithms and techniques implemented, frameworks used, External Tools

+ Implemented Pearson correlation coefficient, Cosine Similarity , Alternating Least squares.
+Spark framework is used for the algorithm implementations.

+ We made use of Google Colab and Jupiter notebook for compiling the code and dsba-hadoop cluster for deployment.

 ### Pearson Correlation Coefficient  & Cosine Similarity Algorithm Results
 The algorithm is tested to check the efficiency for some users which are listed above